-This article looks at five Asian Cities that are cheap to live in in but also offer a decent quality of life.
-They include a real range of very different cities but hopefully at least one or two of these will appeal to you.
+This article looks at five of the best cities to live in Asia that are cheap but also offer a decent quality of life.
+They include a real range of different cities but hopefully at least one or two of these will appeal to you.
 By Western European or North American standards, these cities are all very affordable and might be worth considering for anyone looking for a new base in Asia.

 Chiang Mai, Thailand